theoradusz/theoradusz.github.io/content/_index.md

 title: ""
 ---
 # Hello from Tokyo!
 I'm Théo, a machine learning engineer based in Japan, but I first came to the world in 1998's Paris.
+[Here is my resume](/resume.pdf).

 Recently, I spend my days building algorithms and cloud infrastructure at [WOTA](https://wota.co.jp/), where we are aiming to solve water issues by making small and autonomous water reuse systems!